gilch/hissp/docs/style_guide.rst

 Alignment styles can be bent a little in the interest of readability, especially for macros, but even for calls, as long as the two absolute rules are respected.
-For example, the ``enstr`` function from the basic `prelude` builds a string from multiple arguments.
+For example, the ``enstr`` function from the bundled `prelude` builds a string from multiple arguments.
 Omitting spaces between atoms and having a variable number per line is acceptable, because the string's structure is more important for readability than the tuple's.